 As we made our way towards the circular park, a chill swept through the air.
 The stories of torso-less ghosts amid graveyards spoke voluminous about the minaret that was to follow.

-Surrounded by a thick canopy of trees and residential houses, the half ruined structure stood tall.
-Facing the tests of time as if a candle flame flickering across the sight of moon.
+Surrounded by a thick canopy of trees and residential houses, the half-ruined structure stood tall.
+Facing the tests of time as if a candle flame flickering across the sight of the moon.

 According to local legends, during the reign of Alauddin Khilji, severed heads of thieves were displayed and exhibited on spear through its 225 holes, to act as a deterrent.
 Serving it a nickname- “the tower of beheading”.

 As the story goes, this reign of Delhi Sultanate is also marked as an epoch in the history of Delhi.
 It is recorded that during the raid of Ali Beg, Tartaq and Targhi (the year 1305), a Mongol colony comprising of 8,000 Mongol prisoners was executed and their heads displayed in the towers around Siri.